khanhbtrn/8-Week-SQL-Challenge/Week 2: Pizza Runner.md

 ![image](https://github.com/user-attachments/assets/65477dbe-b23d-41aa-b1af-0904369e1f74)

 ### 📈Data Cleaning
-A quick glance at the datasets shows that there are null and NaN values in Table 2: `customer_orders` and Table 3: `runner_orders`.
+ - A quick glance at the datasets shows that there are null and NaN values in Table 2: `customer_orders` and Table 3: `runner_orders`.
-<br> There is also data standardization issue in columns `distance` and `duration` in Table 3.
+ - There is also data standardization issue in columns `distance` and `duration` in Table 3.
-<br> Therefore, we will first clean our data through creating new tables before writing queries.
+ - Therefore, we will first clean our data through creating new tables before writing queries.

 <br>**Table 2: customer_orders**
-<br>This statement updates the `exclusions` and `extras` columns directly in the `customer_orders` table by replacing NULL and 'null' values with empty strings.
+ - This statement updates the `exclusions` and `extras` columns directly in the `customer_orders` table by replacing NULL and 'null' values with empty strings.
 ```sql
 UPDATE pizza_runner.customer_orders
 SET exclusions = CASE